frankshearar/Home/Package-Signatures-Technical-Details.md

 Certificates SHOULD NOT have the lifetime signing EKU (1.3.6.1.4.1.311.10.3.13).
 Package readers and writers may not check for or enforce the lifetime signing EKU.

 ## <a id="SupportedAlgorithms"></a>Supported algorithms
-The following hash and signature algorithms SHOULD be supported:
+The following hash algorithms SHOULD be supported:

 | Hash Algorithm  | `Hash-Algorithm-Oid`   |
 | --------------- |------------------------|